guillaume-be/guillaume-be.github.io/_posts/2020-11-21-generation_benchmarks.md

 This article will briefly describe the architecture of such models before diving in a comparison of the baseline Python Transformers library with a proposed Rust-based implementation: rust-bert [[9]](#rustbert)

-# Overview of models
+# 2. Overview of models and system architecture<a name="models-overview"></a>

 ### Summarization and Translation

-Translation and summarization both rely on a similar architecture, although the model weights natural vary from application to application.
+Translation and summarization both rely on a similar architecture, although the model weights naturally vary from application to application.
 They are essentially made of:
 1. A pre-processing pipeline mostly comprising of a tokenizer (such as Byte Pair Encoding or SentencePiece/Unigram-based) and an encoder (mapping individual tokens to a vocabulary index and other optional inputs (such as position indices)).

 2. A transformer-based model, based on an encoder-decoder architecture.
 If you are not familiar with Transformer-based encoder-decoder architecture, I highly recommend the blog post "The Illustrated Transformer" [[10]](#illustratedtransformer).
 The encoder is comprised of a stack of self-attention and fully connected layers and encodes the input sequence (i.e. text to be translated or summarized) into a latent space.
 The decoder is made of a similar stack of self-attention layers completed with cross-attention to the encoder hidden states, allowing to leverage the representations generated during encoding.
 The decoder takes as an input the output sequence generated so far and the encoder output to generate the next tokens.
 The decoder therefore generates output tokens one at a time.